waveform80/pisense/docs/monitor.rst

 We now have the three scripts that we want for our environmental monitor, but how do we combine them into a single application?
-Our first step will be a simple one: to make an function that will rotate between each of our transformations periodically, first showing the thermometer for a few seconds, then the hygrometer, then the barometer.
+Our first step will be a simple one: to make a function that will rotate between each of our transformations periodically, first showing the thermometer for a few seconds, then the hygrometer, then the barometer.

-By far the easiest way to do this is to modify our thermometer and hygrometer transforms to take a (useless) *offset* parameter just like the barometer transform.
-Then (because our functions all now have a common prototype, and functions are first class objects in Python) we can construct a :func:`cycle` of transforms and just loop around them.
+The easiest way to do this is to modify our thermometer and hygrometer transforms to take a (useless) *offset* parameter just like the barometer transform.
+Then (because our functions all now have a common prototype, and functions are first class objects in Python) we can construct a :func:`~itertools.cycle` of transforms and just loop around them.
 The result looks like this:

 .. literalinclude:: examples/monitor1.py